-Places are limited as I find it best to teach a small group.
+Places are limited: group size will be between 12-15.
 Book now or contact me for more information.

 You will be asked to complete a short questionnaire before joining the course to make sure the course is safe and suitable for you at this time.

 NEW COURSE based on the bestselling book and developed by clinical psychologists at Oxford University, the course combines mindfulness with cognitive psychology.

 This is an 8 week course to help you achieve a mindfulness practice compatible with a busy life which still helps you feel calmer, clearer and more in control.
 8 weekly meetings of 1-1.5 hours duration plus short daily practices at home.
 Taught in a small group setting.